 Meet the Pastor and Diane

 Diane and I were married in Horseheads, NY in April of 1983.
 We spent most of our married years in Gales Ferry, CT and Portsmouth, RI.
 We have three grown children, Anne Simone, Mark Andrew, and Bethany Ilona.
 Anne married and Carlo Viquiera, a former soldier and they now live in the D.C. area.
+They have blessed us with two grandsons.
 Mark married Allie Abrams and they now live in the Newport, RI area.
 Bethany married Justin Atwood of Horseheads, NY.
-They have blessed us with two granddaughters.
+Beth is an Army nurse and moves quite regularly.
+Beth and Justin have blessed us with two granddaughters.
 Diane and I enjoy traveling and walking together and are very fond of movies.
 We have shared several youth ministries through the years, both inside and outside the church context.
 We also enjoy group Bible studies together.

 Bruce.
 I was born in Lewiston, ME in 1958, the youngest of four boys.
 My parents, Lewis and Helen, were instructors at Saint Mary’s Hospital School of Nursing, in Lewiston, ME.
 I grew up in an observant Roman Catholic family in which good citizenship, thankfulness towards God, and the love of natural beauty were key values.
 My summers were spent with my family on an otherwise uninhabited island bird sanctuary, where I learned a love for rustic and simple living.